Depression During Quarantine: 13 Mental Health Tips from Therapists

 “Feelings of sadness, difficulties getting out of bed, poor sleep (insomnia or sleeping too much), poor eating habits (under- or overeating), turning to drugs, alcohol, tobacco to cope, self-isolation/distancing more than is recommended are all red flags,” she says.
 Other signs include anger outbursts, ruminative or obsessive thinking patterns, thoughts about harming oneself, or feelings of hopelessness/helplessness.
-“It is important for family members, friends, and coworkers to recognize these signs in high- risk groups.”
-These are 13 common words and phrases that may signal depression.
+“It is important for family members, friends, and coworkers to recognize these signs in high-risk groups.”
+It might mean you’ll need to politely suggest therapy to someone in need.

 To stave off depression, our mental health experts offer their tips on ways to cope during Covid-19.